 The next morning, Maeve finds a present from Isaac.
 Just then, she gets Otis's text and is infuriated.

 Odds & Ends

-- Jackson helps Viv flirt with Dex, first by calling Dex out for thinking her name is “Bev,” then by making him jealous by saying he and Viv are hooking up.
-It seems to work — Dex and Viv hit it off and Dex asks for her number… for a work-related thing technically, but close enough.
-On their walk back, Viv calls out Jackson for not liking girls for their personality.
+- Jackson helps Viv flirt with Dex, first by calling Dex out for thinking her name is "Bev," then by making him jealous by saying he and Viv are hooking up.
+It seems to work—Dex and Viv hit it off and Dex asks for her number…for a work-related thing technically, but close enough.
+On their walk back, Viv calls out Jackson for not liking girls for their personalities.
 He swears he really liked Maeve, but Viv is skeptical.
 In other news, she urges Jackson to tell his family about doing the play.

-- Aimee is still traumatized from the bus incident.
-She’s having trouble being intimate with Steve.
+- Aimee is still traumatized by the bus incident.
+She's having trouble being intimate with Steve.

 - Adam masturbates to a movie poster in his room but can't decide whether to look at the female character's breasts or the male character's abs.